 “Informed consent” refers to the communication process that allows individuals to make informed choices about participating in a research study.
 An informed consent agreement provides required information about the study and serves as a formal agreement by an individual to willingly participate in the proposed research.
 A description of how participant confidentiality will be protected must be included in an informed consent agreement.

 Language in an informed consent agreement giving the research team exclusive access to the data or promising that the data will only be shared in aggregate form or statistical tables could make archiving and disseminating the data more difficult later.
 Disclosure protection methods can guard sensitive information while preserving the analytic power of a dataset, rendering such restrictive language in informed consent agreements unnecessary.
 Two examples of non-restrictive statements on confidentiality are given below:

 Sample 1.
 We will make our best effort to protect your statements and answers, so that no one will be able to connect them with you.
 These records will remain confidential.
 Federal or state laws may require us to show information to university or government officials [or sponsors], who are responsible for monitoring the safety of this study.
-Any personal information that could identify you will be removed or changed before files are shared with other researchers or results are made public.
+Any personal information that could identify you will be safeguarded and maintained under controlled conditions.

 Sample 2.
 The information in this study will only be used in ways that will not reveal who you are.
-You will not be identified in any publication from this study or in any data files shared with other researchers.
+You will not be identified in any publication from this study.
 Your participation in this study is confidential.
 Federal or state laws may require us to show information to university or government officials [or sponsors], who are responsible for monitoring the safety of this study.